 The greaser style is modelled on Danny from the movie Grease.
 This is possibly the easiest rockabilly style to achieve.
 Dress in tight stone washed jeans and wear white socks so you get ankle biters when you walk.
 A tucked in white t-shirt and leather jacket will complete the look.
 To add a little more flavour, wear your hair in a pompadour and put on some shades.

 Think Buddy Holly, Chuck Berry, and of course, Elvis Presley.
 The rocker look is much smarter and more formal than all of the other rockabilly styles.
 A tieless grey suit with undone buttons at the top will form the perfect base layer.
 Add a pompadour haircut, shades and some smart black shoes and you’ll be good to go.

 The cowboy style is pretty self-explanatory.
 It’s modelled on western movies from the 1960’s and the Clint Eastwood image.
 To dress like a cowboy, wear tight fitting, stone washed jeans and a jacket with tassels.
 Obviously, no cowboy look would be complete without a classic cowboy hat.
-Use heeled boots and a clunky belt to add a little more to your getup.
+Use mens square toe cowboy boots and a clunky belt to add a little more to your getup.